Changing Jobs? This is What Being Laid Off Taught Me About Worthiness

 You are not your job.

-You are a person who, at this point in your life, happened/s to use your skills and talents to do a certain set of tasks.
+You are a person who, at this point in your life, happened/s to use your skills and talents to do a certain set of tasks and activities.

-And regardless of the tasks and whether or not you‘re still asked to do them, you are still a person with skills and talents and you can still choose yourself, even when/if someone else doesn’t.
+And regardless of what those tasks and activities are and whether or not you‘re still asked to do them, you are still a person with skills and talents and you can still choose yourself, even when/if someone else doesn’t.

 This chapter of your life is NOT a personal failure, a sign of weakness, or a reflection of your value or importance.

-And when you’re ready and as you determine your next steps, I hope you remember that you can always choose you and prioritize what you need at the moment because tasks will come and go, but you‘re still here.
+And when you’re ready and as you determine your next steps, I hope you remember that you can always choose you and prioritize what you need at the moment because tasks will come and go, but you are still here.

 And you still have so much to offer to a new company, team, and the world.